smoki99/value_screener/README.md

 # NASDAQ-100 Screener

-A Python-based stock screener that analyzes all NASDAQ-100 stocks using Novy-Marx and multi-factor scoring methodologies.
-Generates beautiful interactive HTML reports with comprehensive financial metrics.
+A Python-based stock screener with web interface that analyzes all NASDAQ-100 stocks using Novy-Marx and multi-factor scoring methodologies.
+Generates beautiful interactive HTML reports with comprehensive financial metrics, gauge charts, and candlestick visualizations.

 ## Overview

 This project fetches real-time data from Yahoo Finance for all 100 stocks in the NASDAQ-100 index, calculates various valuation and quality metrics, applies star ratings based on multiple factors, and produces an easy-to-read HTML report that categorizes stocks into "Buy", "Hold", and "Sell" recommendations.
+It includes a Flask-based API server with REST endpoints for programmatic access to stock data.

 ## Features